somec/unicodedigits/README.md

 - version of node
 - version of postgres
 - smallest possible snippet of code to reproduce the problem

+## History

+2012-August-29
+  user1585033 asked a question on Stackoverflow and
+  I answered with both a limited function to solve the problem, and with a general function.

+2017-May-05
+  Flavio Corpa found the function on Stackoverflow and suggested that I should publish that as a module for node.js.
+  I thought that was a good idea, so I did.

 ## License